Treatment effect estimation by comparing observed and predicted outcomes: conditions for valid inference and practical illustration: Discussion

-Besides being conceptually more applicable in some situations, as compared to other non-randomized approaches, the approach has other strengths.
+The approach has other strengths.
 First, in principle, only the model needs to be shared or published; access to original patient-level data from the pre-introduction population is not required.
-However, this does raise challenges in estimating confidence intervals of the final ATT estimate, since the sampling variance in model development is often not readily available or easily propagated.
-Second, the approach is flexible with respect to the effect measure (e.g. risk ratio, odds ratio).
+However, estimating confidence intervals of the final ATT estimate may be difficult, since the sampling variance in model development is often not obtainable.
+Second, the approach is flexible regarding the effect measure (e.g. risk ratio, odds ratio).
 Finally, a wide range of modeling strategies can be used, including flexible methods like neural networks when large pre-introduction datasets are available.

-In the end, it is dependent on the context whether the approach is appropriate, and what level of evidence is needed to justify the untestable assumptions.
+It depends on the context whether the approach is appropriate, and what level of evidence is needed to justify the untestable assumptions.
 Although we illustrated some ways to gather supportive evidence for the required assumptions, further work could explore the use of informed bias analyses and the derivation of plausible bounds on the causal effect \cite{lash_bias_2021, nguyen_sensitivity_2017, dahabreh_sensitivity_2023}.
+These approaches involve the formal, quantitative assessment of how realistic systematic errors may affect an estimate, by explicitly modeling these errors and propagating their impact to obtain bias-adjusted estimates or bounds.
 This would help communicating not only sampling uncertainty but also uncertainty in the assumptions themselves, thereby improving transparency and practical relevance. \\ Furthermore, even when the approach is considered appropriate, there is still room for methodological refinement.
 Future research could examine strategies to improve model transportability, for example, using anchor regression or related methods \cite{shen_causality-oriented_2023, rothenhausler_anchor_2021}, or develop doubly robust variants of the estimator \cite{bang_doubly_2005, van_der_laan_targeted_2011,robins_estimation_1994}.
 This could potentially lead to more robust and efficient estimation of the ATT.

+Our work makes several contributions.
+First, although this strategy has been proposed and used as model-based clinical evaluation within radiotherapy research \cite{lester-coll_modeling_2019, rwigema_model-based_2019, christianen_swallowing_2016, langendijk_clinical_2018, meijer_reduced_2020}, we are the first to formalize this specific strategy within the potential outcomes framework for causal inference, and to clarify a set of sufficient conditions.